Smoke control areas

 Smoke control areas (SCAs)

 Solid fuel burning appliances such as wood and coal fires release particulate matter and other pollutants which can harm air quality.
+Smoke, Burning and Air Quality are covered in more detail on our Air Quality page.

 As a result of this, there is a limit on how much smoke you can release from a chimney.
 You can only burn authorised fuels in an open fireplace or on an exempt appliances.
 View more information on smoke control areas on the GOV.UK website.